YottaDB/YDBDoc/Plugins/ydbaim.rst

 * Creating new trigger templates as needed, and creating triggers from new and existing trigger templates.
 * Adding logic in XREFDATA() to create the initial metadata.

-With a value of 1 for type, AIM creates and manages metadata for a schema used by the `VistA Fileman software <https://www.va.gov/vdl/application.asp?appid=5>`_.
+With a value of 1 or 3 for type, AIM creates and manages metadata for a schema used by the `VistA Fileman software <https://www.va.gov/vdl/application.asp?appid=5>`_.

-For a type 1 schema, when
+For a Fileman schema (i.e., type 1 or type 3), when

 * the last subscript specification specifies a constant;
 * a node with that constant subscript does not exist; and
 * other nodes exist at the level of that constant subscript, i.e., there is at least one other node whose subscripts are identical except for that constant last subscript.

 AIM creates and maintains metadata nodes for the requested pieces using the empty string ("") as the last subscript intead of the specified constant.
-If omitfix=1 (the default), the metadata omits that last empty string subscript.

-Metadata for nodes with that constant subscript that do exist have the same schema as metadata for the default type ("").
+For example, the node :code:`^ORD(100.01,0)="ORDER STATUS^100.01I^99^16"` when cross referenced with the call :code:`$$XREFDATA^%YDBAIM("^ORD",.sub,"^",1,0,0,1,0,1,0)` where :code:`sub(1)=100.01,sub(2)=":"" """,sub(3)=.1` produces the cross reference :code:`^%ydbAIMDu1oVZCaYBv7SgPmwQNP201(1,"",0)=""` even though there is no :code:`^ORD(100.01,0,.1)` node.

+While type 1 and type 3 both apply to Fileman schemas, the cross references for type 1 are the actual data, whereas the cross references for type 3 use :ref:`transformation`.

 .. _forcing: